What Chemicals Caused the Water Contamination at Camp Lejeune?

 Speak with a Water Contamination Lawyer Today

 If you or a loved one have suffered an illness or adverse health effects that you believe to be related to Camp Lejeune water contamination, you may be entitled to compensation.
 A successful lawsuit may provide valuable compensation for medical bills, lost wages, and non-monetary losses like pain and suffering.
-Call Douglas and London today to speak with an experienced toxic tort lawyer.
+Call Douglas & London today to speak with an experienced toxic tort lawyer.
 Consultations are always free and confidential.

 Resources: